Right-wing populism: Canada

-In August 2018, Conservative MP Maxime Bernier left the party, and the following month he founded the People's Party of Canada, which has self-described as "smart populism" and been described as a "right of centre, populist" movement.
-Bernier lost his seat in the 2019 Canadian elections, and the People's Party scored just above 1% of the vote; however, in the 2021 election, it saw improved performance and climbed to nearly 5% of the popular vote.
+In August 2018 the Conservative MP Maxime Bernier left the party, and the following month he founded the People's Party of Canada, which has self-described as "smart populism" and been described as a "hard-right populist" party by Canadian journalists.
+Bernier lost his seat in the 2019 Canadian federal elections, and the People's Party scored just above 1% of the vote; however, in the 2021 election, it saw improved performance and climbed to nearly 5% of the popular vote.

 Pierre Poilievre, who has been described as populist by some journalists, won the 2022 Conservative Party of Canada leadership election and became the leader of both the Conservative Party and the Official Opposition.
-Some journalists have compared Poilievre to American Republican populists such as Ted Cruz, however many journalists have dismissed these comparisons due to Poilievre's pro-choice, pro-immigration, and pro-same-sex-marriage positions.
+Some journalists have compared Poilievre to American Republican populists such as Donald Trump and Ted Cruz; however, many journalists have dismissed these comparisons due to Poilievre's pro-choice, pro-immigration and pro-same-sex marriage positions.
+Zack Beauchamp writing for Vox in 2024 described Poilievre as a "tame populist" and stated that he does not fit the far right because "on policy substance, he's actually considerably more moderate than Trump or European radicals" and "he's unwilling to attack immigrants and ethnic minorities in the way that others in the global far right do".
+Beauchamp further described "relatively neutered populism" as a strength of Canada's politics rather than a failure.

+Chile

+The Chilean right-wing Republican Party, and its candidate Jose Antonio Kast during the 2021 and 2025 presidential elections have been labeled as right-wing populist.
+Johannes Kaiser, founder and candidate of the National Libertarian Party in the 2025 presidential election, has also been described as a right-wing populist.

 Costa Rica

-In the 2018 political campaign, both Evangelical Christian candidate Fabricio Alvarado and right-wing anti-establishment candidate Juan Diego Castro were described as examples of right-wing populists.
+In the 2018 political campaign, both the Evangelical Christian candidate Fabricio Alvarado Muñoz and the right-wing anti-establishment candidate Juan Diego Castro Fernández were described as examples of right-wing populists.